langmead-lab/levioSAM-experiments/tutorials/align_with_alt_reference.md

 # Alignment with alternative reference genomes

 In this tutorial, we will demonstrate an alignment pipeline that utilized an alternative reference genome and `levioSAM` to enchance accuracy.
+We use 8 threads whenever the program supports multi-threaded processing.

 ## Software and datasets involved in this pipeline
 Software: